zqqqqz2000/SimpleAR/README.md

 - 🚀 both supervised fine-tuning (SFT) and Group Relative Policy Optimization (GRPO) training could lead to significant improvements on image aesthectics and prompt alignment;
 - ⚡️ when deployed with vLLM, the throughput of AR model allows for generating 1024 resolution images in 14 seconds, making high-resolution generation practical for real-world applications.

-By sharing these findings and open-sourcing the code, we hope to reveal the potential of autoregressive visual generation and encourage more participation in this research field.
+We open-sourced all the training and inference code, hoping to show the potential of autoregressive visual generation and encourage more participation in this research field.

 ## Models & Scripts